Tempystral/blog/src/content/post/image_import_notes.md

 - I had already made one and it turns out the replace method does output named capture groups in the order you specify them
 - This means I could actually move around the text to check (also made possible by my regex having lookaheads) and the arguments would still come in the same
 - Just had to add a first `match` argument to my replacer method

+## The MDX Plugin is new and that means it's not feature-rich
+One annoying thing about MDX is the language server isn't very good.
+You don't get autocompletion for imports like with other languages and you have to put these ugly imports at the top of your markdown file.
+I'm not doing that for every file!

+This person had the same use case for astro/MDX as me, so I'm following their example: https://rimdev.io/automatically-import-components-in-astro-mdx
+- The trick to this is that the layout itself doesn't render the content.
+Posts are stored in a collection, so the _collection_ defines the content, and the layout itself is used by that collection to display the page.
+- As it turns out they literally addressed this issue in the plugin today so maybe I don't need this change: https://github.com/mdx-js/mdx-analyzer/pull/491